 So what happens if those gut feelings aren’t all that pleasant?
 Here at Traditional Medicinals, we turn to our herbal allies.
 There are many different ways to approach digestive dysfunction, depending on the root of the symptom.
-If nerves are throwing your gut out of whack, we suggest calming nervines like lemon balm and chamomile.* If a heavy celebratory meal has got you feeling like a spaz, ginger is the perfect carminative to warm and soothe digestive spasms and bloating.* Or, if you’re having trouble digesting fats it might be time to use some herbal bitters, like Dandelion Leaf and Root tea, to support liver function.* While the world of herbal remedies can feel overwhelming, digestive support is where plants easily shine.
+If nerves are throwing your gut out of whack, we suggest calming nervines like lemon balm and chamomile.* If a heavy celebratory meal has led to uncomfortable cramping, ginger is the perfect carminative to warm and soothe digestive spasms and bloating.* Or, if you’re having trouble digesting fats it might be time to use some herbal bitters, like Dandelion Leaf and Root tea, to support liver function.* While the world of herbal remedies can feel overwhelming, digestive support is where plants easily shine.
 Adding these herbal teas to your eating rituals can do wonders for digestive support.*

 Herbs for the Digestive System